 Questions regarding the GSPC can de directed to Amanda Ehrhardt at gro.nfba@fba-isl.

-We are pleased to announce Sarah Morando (University of California, Los Angeles Sociology) is the winner of the 2012 competition.
+We are pleased to announce that University of Texas at Austin Sociology Ph.D. candidate Esther Sullivan (pictured right) is the winner of the 2013 competition.
 Keep an eye out for her submission in an upcoming issue of Law & Social Inquiry.